jeremyrea/caterblu/README.md

 ## Running Locally

-Make sure you have the latest stable version of `Python 3` with `pip` on your system.
+Make sure you have the latest stable version of `Python3` with `pip` on your system.

+This project also uses `Bower` for front-end dependency management.
+Follow the [installation instructions](http://bower.io/#install-bower) to get set up.

+Then follow these steps:

 ```sh
 $ git clone git@github.com:jeremyrea/caterblu.git